Tag: reflection

 I wasn’t going to share this yet, however, with how things have been going on this side of the screen, I had nothing to lose, so, I made a page called Open to Collaboration, quietly in the background.

-This isn’t a sales pitch and I’m not pretending that I have everything together.
-If you’ve read any of my posts prior to this, I don’t have my self situated with.
+This isn’t a sales pitch, a networking opportunity, and I’m not pretending that I have everything together.

 As a fellow archivist myself, I wanted to share a few things, if I haven’t mentioned it already: